paulmillen/cv-small/README.md

 ## Paul Millen

-I am currently looking for junior developer roles having completed Makers Academy - a web development bootcamp that emphasises clean code using TDD and XP principals.
+I am currently looking a junior developer position having completed Makers Academy - a web development bootcamp that emphasises clean code using TDD and XP principals.

 ## Examples of work